Stochastic nonlinear wave dynamics on compact surfaces: Introduction

-where $\rho_{N,k+1}$ is the truncated Gibbs measure, defined in \eqref{rhoN} below.
-Since $\rho_{N,k+1}\ll\mu$, the same local well-posedness and convergence result as in Theorem \ref{thm-SDNLW} also holds for \eqref{FNLW1}, and gives again a\footnote{Actually, a straightforward adaptation of our argument shows that the limits obtained by \eqref{trunc-SDNLW} or by \eqref{FNLW1} are the same.} local solution $(u,\dt u)$ to \eqref{WSDNLW}.
-Then we can exploit the invariance of $\rho_{N,k+1}$ under the flow of \eqref{FNLW1} by following Bourgain's argument as in \cite{BO94,BO96,Tz,BT2,BTT2}, and extend the local well-posedness result into a global one. \begin{theorem} If $k$ is an odd integer\footnote{ Here we only consider the defocusing case, namely the case of an odd integer $k\in\N$ with the ``+" sign in front of the nonlinear term in the left-hand side of \eqref{SDNLW}, since in the focusing case the density of $``d\widetilde{\rho}_{k+1}(u,\dt u)=e^{+\int_\M\,:\!u^{k+1}\!:\,}d\mu(u,\dt u)"$ cannot be properly defined \cite{BS}.
-When $k$ is even, there is no notion of focusing or defocusing, and it may be possible for small values of $k$ to construct the corresponding measure with a different renormalization involving other cut-offs, in the spirit of \cite{LRS,BO94}.}, the limit $(u,\dt u)$ of the dynamics \eqref{FNLW1} can be $\mu\otimes\Prob$-almost surely extended globally in time, thus defining a global measurable flow map $\Phi(t) : (\H^s(\M)\times \O) \to \H^s(\M)$.
-Moreover the Gibbs measure $\rho_{k+1}$ is invariant, in the sense that for any $t\ge 0$ and any $F\in C_b(\H^s(\M);\R)$,
+\begin{theorem} Let $k \geq 3$ be an odd integer\footnote{Here, we only consider the defocusing case, namely the case of an odd integer $k\in\N$ with the ``+" sign in front of the nonlinear term on the left-hand side of \eqref{SDNLW}, since in the focusing case the density of $``d\widetilde{\rho}_{k+1}(u,\dt u)=e^{+\int_\M\,:\!u^{k+1}\!:\,}d\mu(u,\dt u)"$ cannot be properly defined \cite{BS, OST}.
+When $k$ is even, there is no notion of focusing or defocusing.
+When $k = 2$, it is still possible to construct a focusing Gibbs measure, at least on the flat torus $\T^2$; see \cite{BO95, OST}.
+This focusing Gibbs measure is, however, endowed with a taming by a power of the Wick-ordered $L^2$-norm, leading to a slightly different equation.
+Hence, we do not consider it in this paper.
+A similar comment applies to Theorem \ref{thm-global}.} and $s < 0$.
+Then, the limit $(u,\dt u)$ of the dynamics \eqref{FNLW1} can be $\mu\otimes\Prob$-almost surely extended globally in time, thus defining a global measurable flow map $\Phi(t) : \H^s(\M)\times \O \to \H^s(\M)$.
+Moreover, the Gibbs measure $\rho_{k+1}$ is invariant, in the sense that for any $t\ge 0$ and any $F\in C_b(\H^s(\M);\R)$, we have